3/3/2030

 His heart pounding as his mind tried to process that Villain Overkill is gone on the website.
 Is this really happening?

 His fingers trembled as he gripped the phone tighter, his gaze sweeping across the screen.
-He had imagined something like this happening years ago as a dreamer, but never truly believed it would.
+He had imagined something like this happening years ago, but never truly believed it would happen.
 Now that it had, he didn't know whether to laugh or cry.

 "Who would have thought?"
 Juho murmured, his lips curving into a small smile as he continued scrolling through his files.
 There it was, his carefully maintained copy of Villain Overkill in FDP.
 A total of over 3,448 pages...